-Most driver’s are concerned with how many demerit points are associated with a traffic offence.
+Most driver’s are concerned with how many demerit points are associated with a traffic offense.
 Upon conviction, demerit points remain on your driving record for two years from the date of the offence.
 Once you reach 6 demerit points on your driving record, you receive a ‘warning letter’ from the MTO.
 At 9 demerit points or more, you should expect to receive a letter requiring you to have an interview with a Ministry employee.
 If you do not attend this interview the MTO can suspend your licence for failing to comply with their requirements.
 If you gain 15 demerit points, you will receive a driver’s licence suspension for 30 days upon your first suspension.

 What About Speeding Tickets due to Photo-Radar?

 The city of Toronto will be launching a photo-radar comeback sometime this year.
 This means that the radar can catch you speeding and will mail your offence notice to the address associated with your vehicle ownership.
 In this case, the owner of the car is liable for the offence.
 The good news here is that no demerit points can be associated with photo-radar speeding offences.